Stitches: A Memoir

 Is it any good?

-The term adult graphic novel is not an oxymoron; it is an art form with a loyal and serious following of adult readers.
-STITCHES is elegant both visually and textually, with many heartbreakingly memorable moments, and Small deserves recognition for his use of the graphic novel format to create this powerful memoir.
+STITCHES is elegant both visually and textually, with many heartbreakingly memorable moments.
+Small deserves recognition for his use of the graphic novel format to create this powerful memoir.
 Hopefully it will receive the recognition it's due in the world of adult literature.

 Teen readers who are ready for the subject matter may frequently find themselves balled up in anger -- just like the many depictions of the author in his childhood as he endures one injustice after another.
 Child abuse is hard to watch from any vantage point and thankfully Small finds his way out of the cycle and ends the book on a hopeful note.